Educational Multimedia Production

 Effective Storytelling in Multimedia

-Education happens when learners connect with their subject matter.
-Hamline's Center for Global Environmental Education (CGEE) excels in adapting one of the world's oldest and most effective communication traditions -- storytelling -- to the media of the digital age.
+Education happens when learners of all ages connect with engaging subject matter.
+Hamline's Center for Global Environmental Education (CGEE) excels in adapting one of the world's oldest and most effective communication traditions—storytelling—to the media of the digital age.

-Since the 1990s, CGEE’s in-house multimedia production team and a national network of partners in video production, programming, illustration, animation, acting, and translation have produced internationally acclaimed multimedia programs.
+Since the 1990s, CGEE’s in-house multimedia production team and a network of partners in video production, programming, illustration, animation, acting, and translation have produced internationally acclaimed documentaries, museum-quality multimedia exhibits, online learning programs for students, and professional development resources for educators.
+Our productions have reached millions of viewers and users and garnered dozens of national and international awards and honors.

 Public Television Documentaries and Digital Storytelling

 This hour-long documentary and virtual field trip was co-produced by CGEE and PBS affiliate WYES New Orleans.
 It includes field segments with content experts interviewed by student reporters and was winner of a prestigious NETA award.
-View on WYES website.
+View on WYES YouTube channel.

 Chased by the light: A Photograpic Journey with Jim Brandenburg